scipian/rfcs/0001-customer-onboarding.md

 The onboarding outlined in this RFC will be an MVP level feature.
-Later, this functionality could be extended to include a self service UI, which would automate RBAC rules and Namespace creation, as well as the pulling of extneral Terraform state, thereby removing the requirement for a Scipian admin's direct involvement every time a new customer wishes to onboard to Scipian.
+Later, this functionality could be extended to include a self service UI, which would automate RBAC rules and Namespace creation, thereby removing the requirement for a Scipian admin's direct involvement every time a new customer wishes to onboard to Scipian.

 # Prior art
 [prior-art]: #prior-art